Auch eine Geschichte der Philosophie (This Too a History of Philosophy)

 Habermas might object that such a critique misses the point.
 Painful histories of slavery and colonialism are not at issue, since Western political thought has still come to hold the abolition of racism (or sexism, religious discrimination, or homophobia) as a normative ideal to orient action.
 And to challenge Habermas’s conception of the learning process might appear to forfeit the Enlightenment promise of the rational improvement of the human condition.

-By tracing the emergence of modern rationality solely to a Western, and Christian, learning process, he elides the historical reckoning necessary for inter-cultural dialogue.
+By tracing modern rationality to a Western learning process, he elides the historical reckoning necessary for inter-cultural dialogue.

 To raise questions of historical accuracy, however, is not to reject Habermas’s ideals.
 His goals—constitutional democracy buttressed by a robust public sphere, equal rights realized in both law and practice, and international cooperation around global problems—remain critically important, even as their attainment appears ever more remote.
 But a history oriented toward the realization of these ideals would require fuller examination of the contexts under which they were formed and contested.
 To narrow the genesis of moral universalism to a Western, Christian “learning process” limits our understanding of how political change happened in the past.
 Transforming the contingent into the inexorable, such a narrative constricts social theory’s thinking of possible futures.